rahulghatodecodes/Customer-Profile-Analysis/README.md

 Relation between Age, Income and education and model bought ?

 ## Observations:
- **Observation:**There are 180 rows and 9 columns in the dataset Product,Gender and Martial status are string datatype .
+There are 180 rows and 9 columns in the dataset Product,Gender and Martial status are string datatype .
 While Age, Education,Usage,Fitness,Income,Miles are integer datatype.
- **Observation:** There are no missing  or duplicate values in the dataset
+There are no missing  or duplicate values in the dataset.
-Observation:
 There are 3 different treadmills products.
 There are both Partnered and single customers
 Age of customers ranges from 18 to 50